 Limited to 25 students.
 Fall semester.
-Professor Gentzler.2016-17: Offered in Fall 2016
+Professor Gentzler.2019-20: Offered in Fall 2019

 A survey of European philosophy in the seventeenth and eighteenth centuries with emphasis on Descartes, Leibniz, Spinoza, Locke, Berkeley, Hume, and Kant.
 Reading and discussion of selected works of the period.

 Limited to 30 students.
 Spring semester.
-Professor Vogel.2016-17: Not offered
+Assistant Professor Leydon-Hardy.2019-20: Offered in Spring 2020

-(Offered as PHIL 225 and ENST 228.)
-Our impact on the environment has been significant, and in recent decades the pace of change has clearly accelerated.
+(Offered as PHIL 225 and ENST 228) Our impact on the environment has been significant, and in recent decades the pace of change has clearly accelerated.
 Many species face extinction, forests are disappearing, and toxic wastes and emissions accumulate.
 The prospect of a general environmental calamity seems all too real.

 This sense of crisis has spurred intense and wide-ranging debate over what our proper relationship to nature should be.
 This is the focus of the course.
 Among the questions we shall explore will be: What obligations, if any, do we have to non-human animals, to living organisms like trees, to ecosystems as a whole, and to future generations of humans?
 Do animals have rights we ought to respect?
 Is nature intrinsically valuable or merely a bundle of utilities for our benefit?
 Is there even a stable notion of “what is natural” that can be deployed in a workable environmental ethic?
 Do our answers to these questions result in some way from a culturally contingent “image” we have of nature and our place within it?
 How might we best go about changing the ways we inhabit the planet?

-Omitted 2016-17.
-Professor A. Dole.2016-17: Not offered
+Omitted 2019-20.
+Professor A. Dole.2019-20: Not offered